When Black, indigenous women and femmes of color, nurture and love themselves, it is most definitely revolutionary.

 Self-care is a fluid concept.
 It is vital and it looks different from person to person.
 Essentially, self-care means doing something kind for yourself, for your mental well-being, for your physical well-being.
-Self-care is revolutionary for women of color and, as Audre Lorde said, “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.”
+Self-care is revolutionary for women and femmes of color and, as Audre Lorde said, “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.”

 I write so much about self-care in regard to race because of my own experiences as a multiracial, queer woman.
 I have come to understand the importance of decolonizing vulnerability and self-care because of our own internalized martyrdom when it is specific to non-white cultures.